jtruong2/shelter/README.md

 # Shelter

-> Welcome to Shelter, a community based app for those in need and those wanting to help.
+> Welcome to [Shelter](http://shelter-in-need.herokuapp.com/), a community based app for those in need and those wanting to help
-> Please click one of the options below to log in.

 Shelter is a dynamic web app designed for connecting individuals who need emergency housing in times of Environmental Catastrophe with home providers in their area.